-- Parents may request at times that children are given non-prescription medicine, for example, Calpol, if recovering from a cold.
-If a child is so unwell that they need non-prescription medicine then they are not well enough to be in school and parents must be asked to keep the child at home.
-It is the schools policy not to administer non-prescribed oral medication. - There are some possible exceptions, for example skin creams for eczema.
-In such cases, the class teacher and appointed person will make the decision after discussion with the parents and then the same procedure must be followed for obtaining a medical consent form from the parent. - Some children are sensitive to the sun, and sun cream must be administered by parents before the children come to school.
+- Parents may request at times that children are given non-prescription medicine, for example, Calpol, if recovering from a cold, or skin creams for eczema. - In such cases, the class teacher and appointed person will make the decision after discussion with the parents and then the same procedure must be followed for obtaining a medical consent form from the parent. - Some children are sensitive to the sun, and sun cream must be administered by parents before the children come to school.
 Sun cream can be applied by the child at school and assisted by an adult at the parents' request.